Sacred Heart promises 'skin in the game'

 Following a break, Lockley began the discussion by noting that is willing to listen.
 "We can always agree to disagree," he told Hall.
 "We’re in a situation where we got to build something and we got to come to some kind of final agreement with the hospital board.
 I’m listening at your proposals," he said.

-“We will do everything on giving those people opportunities,” ticking off data from other locations in the Panhandle of robust job numbers.
+"We will do everything on giving those people opportunities," ticking off data from other locations in the Panhandle that show robust job numbers.

 "We’re going to lose the ones we got and you’re going to hire yours," said Lockley.